1060275195/LazyBruter/ReadMe.txt

 This tool is meant for research purposes only and any malicious usage of this tool is prohibited.

-This is the Beta version of LazyBruter (v1.2), but we are improving day by day.
+This is the Beta version of LazyBruter, but we are improving day by day.

 @author TheBrowserPirates <tthebrowserpirates@gmail.com>
 @date 14/01/2019